 My opinion: Aevum probably offers the best affordable motorsports-themed watches in the microbrand sphere.
 The build quality of their watches is near unparalleled for the price, the racing inspiration is evident in their designs, and the founder of Aevum (Bryan) is a genuine petrolhead – his passion shines through in his watches.
 As the icing on the cake, Bryan even includes a hand-crafted strap (crafted by him personally!) with each watch purchase.
 In fact, I can safely say that the straps on Aevum watches are by far the best I’ve seen at this price point.
 To me, Aevum encapsulates the allure of microbrands.

-Review: Review of the Aevum Advance is coming soon!
+Review: I reviewed the Aevum Advance here.

 Where to buy: Aevum’s web-store.
 Aevum is also a partner of Wahsoshiok – readers enjoy $30 CAD off all watch purchases!
 Just quote “WAHSOSHIOK” to enjoy the discount.